arratik/pure_data_stuff/README.md

-am sweep with midi control - messing around with amplitude modulation. phasor~ modulates osc~. there's also a delay with adjustable feedback. i really need to add adsr to this...
+am sweep with midi control - messing around with amplitude modulation. phasor~ modulates osc~. there's also a delay with adjustable feedback. it's set up for my controller - change the ctlin argument to whatever you need to for yours. i really need to add adsr to this...